John Cooper Clarke: 1970s–1990s

-Solo success

-In 1979, he had his only UK top 40 hit with "Gimmix!
+In the late 1970s, Clarke styled himself as a "punk poet", although was not always accepted by fans of punk music; in 1977, opening for the Buzzcocks at the Vortex Club in London, he was met with abuse from the audience.
+In 1978 he had a backing band called The Curious Yellows, whose music was a bit like the German electronic band Kraftwerk. and, in 1979, had his only UK top 40 hit with "Gimmix!
 (Play Loud)".

-Clarke toured with Linton Kwesi Johnson, and has performed on the same bill as bands such as the Sex Pistols, the Fall, Joy Division, Buzzcocks, Siouxsie and the Banshees, Elvis Costello, Rockpile and New Order (including at their May 1984 Music for Miners benefit concert at London's Royal Festival Hall).
+He toured with Linton Kwesi Johnson, and performed on the same bill as bands such as the Sex Pistols, the Fall, Joy Division, Buzzcocks, Siouxsie and the Banshees, Elvis Costello, Rockpile, and New Order (including at their May 1984 Music for Miners benefit concert at London's Royal Festival Hall).
 His set is characterised by lively rapid-fire renditions of his poems, usually performed a cappella.
-Often referred to as "the bard of Salford", he usually refers to himself on stage as "Johnny Clarke, the name behind the hairstyle".

-In October of 1981 Clarke appeared in episode 2 of series 3 of The Innes Book of Records (TV series), reciting "Evidently Chickentown".

-Clarke appeared in a 1982 music documentary compilation Urgh!
-A Music War, in which he performed his poem "Health Fanatic".
-The film featured live performances of mainstream artists (the Police, the Go-Go's, XTC, Devo) as well as more obscure bands (Pere Ubu, Invisible Girls, the Alley Cats, Athletico Spizz '80, Chelsea) using concert footage from around the world.
-He also starred in another 1982 film titled John Cooper Clarke – Ten Years in an Open Necked Shirt produced for the Arts Council of Great Britain and Channel 4.
-Somewhere between a narrative film, a series of music videos and a documentary, the film features interviews and performances by Clarke and Linton Kwesi Johnson among others.
+He also played twice at CBGB, in New York City, once with David Johansen (after the New York Dolls).

 Clarke released Zip Style Method in 1982, but thereafter performed his live act less frequently, spending much of the 1980s mired in heroin addiction, living in a "domestic partnership" with singer and fellow addict Nico.
 He described this period of his life: "It was a feral existence.
 I was on drugs.
-It was hand to mouth."
+It was hand to mouth", and also that he had nearly died four times.
+He eventually got clean after meeting his second wife, Evie.

 In 1987, he performed live (on crutches owing to a broken ankle) at the Albany Empire in London with Suns of Arqa, recorded two tracks ("Libera Me" and "The Truth Lies Therein") for their album Seven, and featured in the music video for the latter.

-In 1988, he made an appearance in two UK adverts for Sugar Puffs, taking second billing to the Honey Monster.
-He returned to live performance in the 1990s, appearing again with Suns of Arqa in 1992 at The Witchwood in Ashton-under-Lyne.
+Clarke returned to live performance in the 1990s, appearing again with Suns of Arqa in 1992 at The Witchwood in Ashton-under-Lyne.
 His vocals from both of his Suns of Arqa tracks have been used on numerous remixes by the band ever since.